Home > Short-Term Health Insurance > Georgia Short-Term Health Insurance

 Do Georgia rules limit short-term health plan duration?

 Insurers can offer plans with shorter maximum durations, however, and prohibit renewal if they choose to do so.
+Some of the insurers that offer short-term policies in Georgia limit their total policy durations to six months.

 Who can buy short-term health insurance in Georgia?

-In general, people can qualify for short-term health plans if they’re under 65 years old and don’t have any of the medical conditions that will result in a declined application.1 But again, the specific requirements vary from one insurance company to another.
+In general, people can qualify for short-term health plans if they’re under 65 years old and don’t have any of the medical conditions that will result in a declined application.2 But again, the specific requirements vary from one insurance company to another.

 Short-term health insurance plans generally exclude coverage for pre-existing conditions, and they often use post-claims underwriting.
-This means that if a claim is filed, the insurer can go back through the person’s medical records to make sure the claim isn’t related to a pre-existing medical condition.2
+This means that if a claim is filed, the insurer can go back through the person’s medical records to make sure the claim isn’t related to a pre-existing medical condition.3

-Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care),1 and impose dollar limits on the coverage they do provide.
+Short-term health plans also generally exclude coverage for some of the ACA’s essential health benefits (most commonly, maternity care, prescription drugs, and mental health care).2 and impose dollar limits on the coverage they do provide.

 So if you’re purchasing a short-term policy, it’s important to read all the plan details and make sure you understand the limitations of the plan.

-If you have a special enrollment period, you can sign up through the health insurance Marketplace in Georgia (HealthCare.gov).
-Marketplace plans are purchased on a month-to-month basis, so you can enroll in one — with a premium subsidy if you’re eligible — even if you’re only going to need it for a few months before another policy takes effect.
+If you have a special enrollment period, you can sign up through the health insurance Marketplace in Georgia (Georgia Access).
+Marketplace plans are purchased on a month-to-month basis, so you can enroll in one – with a premium subsidy if you’re eligible – even if you’re only going to need it for a few months before another policy takes effect.

 When should I consider buying short-term health insurance in Georgia?